ivartanov/sfl2/examples/SFL-Architecture.md

 # SFL Architecture Explained

-The folder provides examples of using SFL in practice.
+The folder provides examples of using SFL in practice, but some aspects may remain unclear.

 Now it’s time to delve a bit into the topic and find out what is under the SFL’s hood.